Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Introduction

 \section{Introduction}

 {S}{lowing} in electroencephalogram (EEG) is an indication of potential neurological dysfunctions such as epilepsy, stroke, or dementia \cite{sheorajpanday2011quantitative, kaszniak1979cerebral, donnelly2007focal, britton2016electroencephalography}.
 An abnormal amount of slowing in EEG suggests neurological abnormalities or poor prognosis for neurological recovery.
-The severity of slowing is dependent on EEG frequency (delta or theta), duration (persistent or intermittent), and location of the slowing (focal or generalized) \cite{britton2016electroencephalography}.
-Slow waves can appear in the delta and theta frequency band, with delta slowing exhibiting a more severe pattern of slowing \cite{soikkeli1991slowing}.
+The severity of slowing is dependent on EEG frequency (delta or theta), duration (continuous or intermittent), and location of the slowing (focal or generalized) \cite{britton2016electroencephalography}.
+Slow wave activity usually appears under 4Hz in the delta band region but can also appear in the theta band region (between 4 to 8Hz) \cite{soikkeli1991slowing, holler2015there}.

-Persistent slowing is present in at least 50\% of the EEG recording, while intermittent slowing is present between 11\% to 49\% of the EEG recording \cite{kane2017revised, mecarelli2019clinical}.
-Meanwhile, generalized slowing occurs throughout the brain, whereas focal slowing occurs only in one brain region \cite{donnelly2007focal}.
-Generalized and persistent slowing often leads to a poorer prognosis for recovery.
-However, slowing can be a normal EEG characteristic, such as in the elderly as slow background or Posterior Slow Waves of Youth (PSWY) in adolescence \cite{ohoyama2012source}.
+When slowing occurs in 90\% or more in the EEG recording, it is considered continuous slowing.
+Otherwise, it is considered intermittent slowing if it occurs between 20\% and 90\% of the recording \cite{kane2017revised, tatum2014handbook}.
+Meanwhile, generalized slowing occurs throughout the brain, whereas focal slowing occurs only in one part(s) of the brain \cite{donnelly2007focal}.
+Generalized and continuous slowing often leads to a poorer prognosis for recovery \cite{godefroy2010stroke, nadlonek2015early}.
+However, it is normal to observe slow waves in EEG during drowsiness, sleep, or hyperventilation.
+They also can appear in EEG for the elderly as a slow background or Posterior Slow Waves of Youth (PSWY) in adolescence \cite{choi2019resting, ohoyama2012source}.
+Additionally, EEG artifacts such as excessive sweating, muscle movement, or eye movement can look similar to EEG slowing \cite{islam2016methods, kalevo2019improved}.
 Hence, the classification of pathological slowing can be challenging.

 In current clinical practice, the gold standard for slowing annotation in EEG is through visual inspection by neurologists.
 This can be a time-consuming process.
-Slowing annotation can be strenuous due to the variation in the slowing duration and location.
-Furthermore, if a more prominent EEG event is detected (such as a seizure onset), disregarding slowing in the clinical report may be acceptable.
-Moreover, if Magnetic Resonance Imaging (MRI) or other imaging modalities are available, EEG slowing may become less relevant for diagnosis \cite{doescher2006magnetic}.
-In this case, slowing may not be mentioned in the clinical report at all.
-Therefore, the reporting of slowing in the clinical report may not always be reliable nor consistent.
-While imaging techniques may render slowing in EEG less clinically relevant, there are situations where they are unavailable, and EEG is the primary diagnostic tool (e.g., for fast triage in emergency responses, or in local clinics that do not have access to MRI scanners).
+Moreover, slowing annotation can be strenuous due to the variation in the slowing duration and location.
+Hence, there is a need for an automated slowing detection system to hasten the process.